Join our list

 Best Photo Tip

-Sit on the right side of the bus (your right as you face forward) because the route leaving Florence takes a scenic tour around the city with the dramatic overview of the Duomo in the distance, on your right.
-Keep your camera ready in case the bus has to stop for traffic.
+To get the best overview photo of the Duomo, wit on the right side of your tour bus as you leave Florence (your right as you face forward).
+That’s because the route leaving Florence takes a scenic tour around the city with the dramatic overview of the Duomo in the distance, on your right.
+Keep your camera ready in case the bus has to stop for traffic, like it did for me – see the first photo in this article.
 You’ll have a couple of seconds for that perfect shot.

 Ed.
 Note:While one day really isn’t enough to explore any city in Europe, you can experience more in one day in Florence than you can in Rome.
 The port for Rome (Civitavecchia) can take longer to get to Rome than from Livorno to Florence, thus the inclusion of Livorno and not Civitavecchia.